Title

 The PSEO program, funded through the Minnesota Department of Education, covers the high school student's tuition and cost of textbooks for college-level courses (numbered 1000 level or higher).
 PSEO students are responsible for the cost of equipment that becomes their property, such as tools and computers.

-• SAVE TIME.
-Completing college courses in high school means it will take you less time to earn your degree after high school.
+• Save time: Completing college courses in high school means it will take you less time to earn your degree after high school.

-• ADD VARIETY.
-You're provided with a greater variety of course offerings, beyond what is available at your high school.
+• Add variety: You're provided with a greater variety of course offerings, beyond what is available at your high school.

-• CHALLENGE YOURSELF.
-College courses will offer you a challenging and rewarding educational experience.
+• Challenge yourself: College courses will offer you a challenging and rewarding educational experience.

 PSEO eligibility